[0103] The New Toy

 One of the most awesomest toys ever that’s enjoyed by all ages (and species)!

-Ahhh… bubble wrap :D DD.
+Ahhh… bubble wrap :DDD.

 And I 100% agree with foxmouse, Woo’s expression is too cute!